TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

     * Can be thrown for a ranged attack
     * Takes the role of the vanilla trident

-### Tinkers' Complement Tools
+### Undecided

-These tools are planned to be in the addon Tinkers' Complement, as they do not precisely fit in our tool tiers, but we liked them too much to abandon them.
-They will serve as examples of an addon adding new tools.
+The following tools are not removed as we liked them too much to abandon them.
+However, they do not precisely fit in our tool tiers.
+They may end up in the addon Tinkers' Complement to serve as examples of an addon adding new tools.

-* *Frypan*: High knockback, low damage weapon
+* *Battle Sign*:
+    * Cross between a shield and a melee weapon
+    * Lots of overlap with cleaves if they get blocking

 ### Removed Tools